IfranAlamBishal/custom-section-product-features/README.md

   - Name it (e.g. custom-product-features.liquid)

-  -Paste the full code
+  - Paste the full code

-  -Click Save
+  - Click Save

 # ✅ How to Use